Sterling Financial Corporation: History

 The company commenced operations in 1983.

 In 1998, the company acquired 33 branches from KeyCorp.

+In early 2004, Sterling finalized the acquisition of Klamath First Bancorp Inc. of Klamath Falls, Oregon.

 In 2007, the company agreed to acquire North Valley Bancorp for $196 million in cash and stock, but the merger was cancelled after failing to win regulatory approval.

-During the financial crisis of 2007-2008, the company received a $303 million investment by the United States Department of the Treasury as part of the Troubled Asset Relief Program.
+During the 2008 financial crisis, the company received a $303 million investment by the United States Department of the Treasury as part of the Troubled Asset Relief Program (TARP).
+The bank ultimately repaid the Treasury for all monies owned from TARP.

 In October 2009, the company received a cease and desist order from regulators and initiated executive changes.
 In 2010, the company raised $730 million in capital to avoid being shut down by regulators.
-Thomas H. Lee Partners and Warburg Pincus each acquired a 22.6% stake in the company.
+Thomas H. Lee Partners and Warburg Pincus each acquired a 22.6% stake in the company, along with more than 30 other investors.

 In 2011, the company acquired Vancouver-based First Independent Bank.

 In 2012, the company changed the name of its bank from Sterling Savings Bank to Sterling Bank and laid off 6% of its workforce.

 In March 2013, the company acquired American Heritage Holdings for $6.5 million.

 In May 2013, the company acquired the Seattle-area operations of Boston Private Bank & Trust Company.

+On September 11, 2013, Umpqua Holdings Corporation announces it is acquiring Sterling Financial Corporation.

-In October 2013, the company acquired Commerce National Bank for $42.9 million.
+In October 2013, the company acquired Commerce National Bank of Newport Beach, California for $42.9 million.

 In February 2014, the company sold 6 branches to Banner Bank.

 On April 18, 2014, Umpqua Holdings Corporation acquired the company for $2 billion in cash and stock.